 Title 472 -- Disabled Persons And Family Support Program

 These regulations govern the Disabled Persons and Family Support program, which coordinates and purchases services and items to assist employed adults with disabilities to maintain their independence, and to help families keep family members with disabilities in their homes.

-These regulations govern the coordination and provision of social services to those in need who are aged or disabled, including chore services, adult day care, respite care, home-delivered or congregate meals, adult protective services, and transportation.
+These regulations govern the coordination and provision of social services to those in need who are aged or disabled, including chore services, adult day care, respite care, home-delivered or congregate meals, and transportation.

 These regulations govern the coordination and provision of social services to families, children, and youth in need, including homemaker services, transportation, and domestic abuse referrals.
 Also included are licensing regulations for foster homes, group homes, child caring agencies, and child placing agencies.

 Title 475 -- Supplemental Nutrition Assistance Program (SNAP) Last Updated 5/21/2016

 These regulations govern the Supplemental Nutrition Assistance Program, which helps low-income people buy food.
 Benefits are free of charge if a household meets the program guidelines for income and resources.
 The regulations cover eligibility, determination of benefits, issuance, and accountability.

 Title 476 -- Nebraska Low-Income Home Energy Assistance Program (LIHEAP)